State, Federal Taxes For Gambling In Iowa

 Iowa has a withholding rule of 5% of your gambling wins, with 24% withheld for federal taxes.

-With a little planning, you can make sure that reporting your wins is easy next time tax filing season rolls around.
+With a bit of planning, you can ensure that reporting your wins is easy next time tax filing season rolls around.

 There is some good news; you can get deductions on your tax bill based on losses.
 In Iowa, losses can’t be greater than your reported winnings.
-With Iowa sports betting now online, many more Iowans will be having to report wins.
+With Iowa sports betting now online, many more Iowans will report wins.

 This page takes you through the practical steps needed to keep your gambling taxes in good order in the state of Iowa.